Ziad-Ashraf-Abdu/Retinal_O2_transport/README.md

 ## Forward Model (PINN-based)

-> Here is a working for the 4 Layers code [Kaggle Notebook]{https://www.kaggle.com/code/saifmo/retinal-o2-transport/edit}
+> Here is a working for the 4 Layers code [Kaggle Notebook](https://www.kaggle.com/code/saifmo/retinal-o2-transport/edit) and a [Colab Notebook](https://colab.research.google.com/drive/1bAXA8vFtfz-1vo3hFOHv3sqa66WQnPH3?usp=sharing) for the IR model with fixed parameters

 The **Forward Model** implements a Physics-Informed Neural Network (PINN) approach to directly solve the oxygen transport PDE across the retina's four layers, using the [DeepXDE](https://github.com/lululxvi/deepxde) library.
 This approach provides a mesh-free, differentiable solver that can flexibly incorporate experimental or reference data, complex boundary/interface conditions, and spatially varying parameters.